mhmzx/ExSharedPreference/README.md

 ## Quick start

-1. Install the `ExSharedPreference` plugin for your Android Studio, It can be obtained in the IDEA plugin marketplace.
+1. If your project uses Java, you need to install the `ExSharedPreference` plugin for your Android Studio, projects using kotlin do not need to complete this step.

 2. Add dependencies in `build.gradle`.